Remi (band)

-Remi (stylised in all caps) were an Australian hip hop duo consisting of rapper Remi Kolawole and producer Justin "Sensible J" Smith.
+Remi (stylised in all caps) was an Australian hip hop duo consisting of rapper Remi Kolawole and producer Justin "Sensible J" Smith.
 Originally a trio, which included producer-engineer Daniel "Dutch" Siwes, the group released four full-length albums as well as two mix-tapes and four extended plays (EPs).
-Their 2014 release Raw x Infinity garnered critical acclaim, winning the Australian Music Prize, while their third album Divas & Demons (2016)—their first as a duo—was nominated for the 2017 ARIA Award for Best Urban Album.
-The act's final album, Fried (May 2021), coincided with the dissolution of Remi as a duo.
+Remi's 2014 release Raw x Infinity garnered critical acclaim, winning the Australian Music Prize, while its third album Divas & Demons (2016)—Remi's first as a duo—was nominated for the 2017 ARIA Award for Best Urban Album.
+The act's final album, Fried (May 2021), coincided with the dissolution of Remi.

 History

-Remi were formed in Melbourne as a three-piece by Aderemi "Remi" Matthew Kolawole on lead vocals, Daniel James "Dutch" Siwes on co-production and engineering and Justin Scott "Sensible J" Smith on drums and production.
+Remi was formed in Melbourne as a three-piece by Aderemi Matthew "Remi" Kolawole on lead vocals, Daniel James "Dutch" Siwes on co-production and engineering and Justin Scott "Sensible J" Smith on drums and production.
 Kolawole was born in Canberra to a Tasmanian mother and Nigerian father.
 He took classical piano lessons while growing up and started rapping on a dare from a friend.
 Siwes and Smith were neighbours and jammed in various bands in the late 1990s.
 The pair mentored Kolawole early in his solo career.

 The trio's first recordings appeared in 2011, "Apollo 13" and "Ape", as free downloads through Kolawole's Bandcamp page.
 "Ape" was also the lead single from Remi's first album, Regular People Shit, which was self-released via House of Beige in 2012.
 "Ape" received high rotation on national youth radio station, Triple J. Remi's 2013 singles, "Sangria" and "Saggin" from the trio's mix-tape F.Y.G.
 Act 1, also gained consistent radio airplay, contributing to Remi winning that year's Triple J Unearthed Artist of the Year award.

 The trio's second album, Raw x Infinity, was released in June 2014 to critical acclaim.
 Backed by the singles "Livin" and "Tyson"—the latter a boastful nod to boxer Mike Tyson—the release was nominated for Australian Album of the Year in the J Awards of 2014.
-In March 2015, Remi were awarded the coveted $30,000 Australian Music Prize for Raw x Infinity, adding to the record's growing list of accolades.
+In March 2015, Remi was awarded the coveted $30,000 Australian Music Prize for Raw x Infinity, adding to the record's growing list of accolades.

 Slimming to a duo in 2016, Kolawole and Smith released Divas & Demons, Remi's third album, which peaked in the top 10 of the ARIA Charts.
 The following year, the record was nominated for the 2017 ARIA Award for Best Urban Album.

 The duo's final album, Fried, was released in May 2021 after being postponed for more than a year due to the COVID-19 pandemic in Australia.
 The pair also announced their split during the week of the album's release.